cytomine/cytomine/docs/src/user-guide/getting-started.md

 ![Password panel](/images/user-guide/getting-started/password.png)

 You will see some connection keys.
-They will be explained in the [Data Science guide](/dev-guide/README.md) of this documentation.
+They will be explained in the [Developer Guide](/dev-guide/README.md).

 ## Upload an image